 Duke OTD is committed to weaving students’ personal and professional development together to shape leaders with a focus on eliminating human suffering caused by barriers to occupation.
-In order to welcome and form a cohort of students from as many walks of life as possible, the Duke OTD has taken the following actions to create an inclusive and equitable learning community.
+In order to welcome and form a cohort of students from as many walks of life as possible, we have taken the following actions to create an inclusive and equitable learning community.

 - Active learning and engagement in the community